 How do you decorate an open living room without making it feel cramped?

 "Open floor plans definitely have their perks, but all the possibilities can make furniture layout and décor a bit tricky," admits Recupero.
 "First off, bigger is better.
-Don't be afraid to go with pieces that are larger scale—Not only will they define specific areas of the room, but they’ll also feel far less cluttered than having a lot of small pieces," she says.
+Don't be afraid to go with pieces that are larger scale—Not only will they define specific areas of the room, but they’ll also feel far less cluttered than having a lot of small pieces."

 Another option is to use furniture to define spaces within an open-plan room.
 "Oftentimes, people think of the space as just one large room and lay out all of their furniture along the perimeter," says Bell.
 "Instead, use furniture groupings to create different zones within the space, and don't be afraid to 'float' furniture off the walls."